Trump administration asks US top court to restore asylum order

 Citing what he called an overwhelmed immigration system, Trump issued a proclamation on Nov.
 9 that authorities process asylum claims only for migrants crossing the southern U.S. border at an official port of entry.
 Tigar blocked the rules on Nov.
 19, drawing Trump's ire.

-The San Francisco-based 9th U.S. Circuit Court of Appeals on Friday refused to lift Tigar's injunction pending an appeal by the administration.
+The San Francisco-based 9th U.S. Circuit Court of Appeals refused on Friday to lift Tigar's injunction pending an appeal by the administration, saying the government "has not established that it is likely to prevail."

+The Justice Department said in its request to the Supreme Court that the injunction frustrated the government's effort to re-establish control over the southern border and reduce illegal crossings.

+Trump issued his proclamation alongside a new administration rule that effectively prohibited asylum for migrants crossing from Mexico outside a port of entry.
+The policy came as the government sought ways to block thousands of Central Americans travelling in caravans to escape violence and poverty at home from entering the United States.